-Among the FCC conclusions underlying the broadband privacy rules that NCTA said were faulty was the unique gatekeeper role vis a vis edge providers -- edge privacy is overseen by the Federal Trade Commission, which unlike the FCC's privacy rules does not classify web browsing and app use sensitive information that require opt-in permission to collect and share.
-NCTA said the FCC's category of sensitive info that requires opt-in is too broad, "capturing data that does not identify individuals and dramatically expanding the scope of sensitive information."
+Among the FCC conclusions underlying the broadband privacy rules that NCTA says were faulty was the unique gatekeeper role vis a vis edge providers--edge privacy is overseen by the Federal Trade Commission, which unlike the FCC's privacy rules does not classify web browsing and app use sensitive information that require opt-in permission to collect and share--NCTA says the FCC's category of sensitive info that requires opt-in is too broad, "capturing data that does not identify individuals and dramatically expanding the scope of sensitive information."

-NCTA also said the FCC relied on outdated data to conclude that encryption is not an effective check on ISP's visibility into data.
-NCTA also said the FCC failed to explain why it diverged from the FTC model and did not conduct a cost/benefit analysis on that divergence.
+NCTA also says the FCC relied on outdated data to conclude that encryption is not an effective check on ISP's visibility into data.
+NCTA also says the FCC failed to explain why it diverged from the FTC model and did not conduct a cost/benefit analysis on that divergence.